mediapills/cloud-custodian/docs/source/gcp/examples/bucket-delete.rst

-Bucket - Delete filtered buckets
+Storage - Delete Obsolete Buckets
 ================================

-The example allows to delete filtered buckets.
-The following example demonstrates ability of Cloud Custodian to delete the buckets (if any) updated more than 365 days ago.
+This sample policy deletes buckets that are updated more than 365 days ago.

 .. code-block:: yaml